JWST Observations of the Double Nucleus in NGC 4486B: Possible Evidence for a Recent Binary SMBH Merger and Recoil

 \section{Abstract}

 A recent study of the compact elliptical galaxy NGC~4486B using JWST–NIRSpec IFU kinematics confirmed a supermassive black hole (SMBH) of mass $\mbh=3.6\pm0.7\times10^8$ ($\sim 8$\% of the stellar mass).
 In addition to its double nucleus, the nuclear kinematics show pronounced asymmetries: a velocity-dispersion peak displaced by 6 pc from the galaxy center and a $\sim16\kms$ offset in the mean stellar line-of-sight velocity near the SMBH.
-We examine the origin of the 12 pc double nucleus and these asymmetries and show that the observations favor an SMBH surrounded by an eccentric nuclear disk (END).
-END formation models require the SMBH to experience a GW recoil following a binary SMBH merger.
-Our orbit-superposition models contain $\sim 50 \%$ retrograde stars at the edge of the nuclear region, in striking agreement with END-formation simulations.
+We examine the origin of the 12 pc double nucleus and show that the observations favor an SMBH surrounded by an eccentric nuclear disk (END).
+One proposed formation pathway for ENDs involves a gravitational-wave (GW) recoil of the SMBH following a binary merger.
+Our orbit-superposition models contain $\sim 50 \%$ retrograde stars at the edge of the nuclear region, in agreement with END-formation simulations.
 We infer a pre-merger mass ratio $q>0.15$ and a recoil kick of $\sim340\kms$.
-Our $N$-body simulations show that with such a kick, the SMBH returns to the center within $\sim30$ Myr.
+Our $N$-body simulations show that with such a kick the SMBH returns to the center within $\sim30$ Myr.
 Its flat central core is also consistent with earlier “binary black hole scouring’’.
 We test two alternative mechanisms—buoyancy-driven oscillations and a pre-merger SMBH binary—but neither reproduces the observed offsets, favoring the GW-kick scenario.
-Our direct $N$-body simulations further show that a prograde SMBH binary in a rotating host can stall in a corotation resonance, delaying coalescence.
-Thus, although NGC~4486B is an old, relaxed galaxy near the Virgo cluster center, its SMBH appears to have merged only recently, making its nucleus a rare nearby laboratory for studying post-merger SMBH dynamics.
+Our $N$-body simulations also show that a prograde SMBH binary in a rotating host can become trapped in a corotation resonance, delaying coalescence.
+Although NGC~4486B is an old galaxy near the Virgo cluster center, its SMBH appears to have merged only recently, making its nucleus a rare nearby laboratory for post-merger SMBH dynamics.

 \keywords{Stellar Dynamics (1596) --- Supermassive black holes (1663) --- Ultracompact dwarf galaxies (1734) --- Galaxy evolution(594) --- Compact galaxies(285) ---}